 Participation in the High School Leadership Academy is limited to rising high school juniors in Shawnee County.
 Selection for participation will occur through a nomination process (see back for details).
 Each Shawnee County high school will be represented, with a maximum of 25 total participants (each school should have 2-3 representatives).

-Participants will arrive on campus on June 11 and will be housed in the Living Learning Center.
+Participants will arrive on campus on June 10 and will be housed in Lincoln Hall.
 Throughout the week, students will experience site visits, tours, interactive presentations and guest speakers.
 The program will be held on campus as well as in a variety of locations throughout the Topeka community.
 Sessions will be interactive and engaging, and each day will include social activities as well as time for debriefing and processing in small groups.

 Selection Announcement – TBA